-The climate on Lord Howe Island is likened to a perpetual Australian summer.
+The climate on Lord Howe Island is likened to a perpetual Australian spring.
 It really is a paradise for those escaping the heat of summer, and the cold of winter.

 Lord Howe Island is surrounded by the ocean, moderating the temperatures on a seasonal and daily basis.
 The ocean temperature has a maximum 26°C in summer and minimum 18°C in winter so the air temperatures do not vary much from that, giving the island a perpetual spring feel.

 This gives daily maximum temperatures average around 25°C in the summer months to 18°C during winter.
 The minimum average temperatures are 18°C to 13°C over the same period.
 The best time to visit Lord Howe Island for swimming is during October to May, with the warmest and most pleasant water during January to April.

 Like a Perpetual Spring

 All year round is the best time to go to Lord Howe Island, as the the seasons change gradually, the winters are cool and wet with even rainfall; summers are warm and mild with less rain.

 While the seasons may change gradually in temperature, the change can be seen dramatically with the seabird activity.